 As we commence the 2024 Fall Session, and our 21st year of operation, it is important to understand the magnitude of our organization.
 Our family, 220+ strong, is a source of health and joy for musicians and conductors alike.
-It is fair to say the collaborative effort is a passionate pursuit for us all.
-Our membership continues to grow more diverse aged 18 to 92 years.
+It is fair to say the collaborative effort is a passionate for pursuit 115 all Our membership continues to grow more diverse aged 18 to 92 years.